shauryashaurya/ML_Intro/readme.md

 	- when people use this term what they mean is not only implementing cool algorithms, but also doing the dirty work of loading and querying data, cleaning it, figuring out the inconsistencies, the idisyncracies of the data/domain, imputing where necessary and the other tasks that may be thought of as 'drudgery' simply because they are the necessary nuts and bolts of every ML operation.
 This is not unlike the way engineering is treated - where the people writing the code are at the bottom of the pyramid.
 - AI is all the research going on around Intelligent Machines - all the 'Math' work.

 Ultimately it's upto the practioner to gain expertise and earn respect.
-ML vs AI - these divisions are largely there for people, who'll never write code or model with their own hands to talk in ways that don't sound completely stupid (to others like them).
+ML vs AI - these divisions are largely there for people, who'll never write code or model with their own hands but need to talk in ways that don't sound completely stupid (to others like them).